 1 min read

 EDITOR'S NOTE: Special thanks to our guest blogger, Dr. Jeff McWilliams.
 Dr. McWilliams is an Emergency Physician, Assistant Professor of Emergency Medicine and Director of Customer Service at Leading Edge Medical Associates.
-He is also a thought leader in the realms of healthcare and servitude and his thoughts on effecting change in the world one individual at a time can be read on his blog, Advocates of Excellence.
+He is also a thought leader in the realms of healthcare and servitude.
+As a contributing blog writer on KevinMD.com, his thoughts on effecting change in the world one individual at a time can be read here.
 Enjoy!

 Modern healthcare forces us to redefine our vantage points at lightning speed.
 We continuously reshape our goals through both technological and scientific advances.
 Seemingly prehistoric standards of care are rapidly evolving.
 Therapies of the past have evolved from aspirin within 24 hours to miraculous Door to Balloon (D2B) or Door to Needle (D2N) practices.
 Accepted norms of today would seem unfathomable to our counterparts in the past.